Understanding VR sickness

 At Evrience, we strive to make VR therapy and training as comfortable as possible.
 VR motion sickness should not be a barrier to immersive experiences.
 With this update, more users can engage with VR counseling, exposure therapy, and guided simulations without discomfort.

-Do you experience VR motion sickness?
-Update your version of Evrience Air and let us know how it improves your experience!
+Have you experienced VR motion sickness before while using our app?
+Update your version of Evrience Airand let us know how it improves your experience!